Does Your Dog Walk Like This? If So, Something Is Wrong!

-Circling could be a sign of an inner ear infection, injury or even an obsessive-compulsive disorder (OCD) .
-An inner ear infection is the most common reason for your dog to walk around in circles…Normally accompanied by redness in the ear, head shaking and an odour from the ear itself.
+Circling could be a sign of an inner ear infection, injury, or even an obsessive-compulsive disorder (OCD).
+An inner ear infection is the most common reason for your dog to walk around in circles, normally accompanied by redness in the ear, head shaking and an odor from the ear itself.
 Check in with your vet for a diagnosis and appropriate treatment.

 Whether it is an infection or something a bit more serious, take your dog to the vet to get checked out.
 As said before, it could just be an ear infection, but it is better to be safe than sorry.
 Also, it is very easy to avoid infection in your pup’s ears.
 Make sure you have annual check-ups on their ears and eyes, as this will help prevent an infection in the future.

 When you take your pup for a walk, have you noticed them taking a skip with every step?
 This isn’t a quirk that your dog has just started to do… It could be due to Patellar Luxation.
 This is a condition that occurs when a dog’s kneecap is dislocated from the normal position in the dip of the thigh bone.
 This type of problem is incredibly common in smaller dog breeds, such as Chihuahuas and Pekingese, so if you have a smaller pooch, be mindful of this as a potential problem.
 Get your canine companion to the vet as soon as possible if you notice any of these behaviors as your dog may need their attention.